soklet/soklet/README.md

 In case you'd like to handle processing of any of Soklet's internal log messages, you can provide your own [LogHandler](https://www.soklet.com/javadoc/com/soklet/core/LogHandler.html) implementation.

-For example, your application might use [Logback](https://logback.qos.ch/) and/or [SLF4J](https://www.slf4j.org/), and you'd like to log messages using those.
+For example, if application uses [Logback](https://logback.qos.ch/) and/or [SLF4J](https://www.slf4j.org/), you will likely want to log messages using those.

 ```java
 SokletConfiguration configuration = new SokletConfiguration.Builder(server)